Indoor Localization of Mobile Vehicles for Intelligent Manufacturing Task Planning Based on Game Machines

 Professor Wei-Hsin Chen received his Ph.D. degree from the Institute of Aeronautics and Astronautics, National Cheng Kung University in 1993.
 He has been a faculty member of Fooyin University, National Taiwan Ocean University and National University of Tainan.
 Now he is a distinguished professor in the Department of Aeronautics and Astronautics, National Cheng Kung University, Taiwan.
 He was also an invited lecturer at the University of Lorraine, France in 2019 and 2020.
 His research topics focus on bioenergy, hydrogen energy, clean energy, carbon capture, and atmospheric science.
 He has published around 550 papers in international and domestic journals and conferences.
-He is the associated editor of the International Journal of Energy Research, and an editorial member of Applied Energy, Energies, BMC Energy, Energy, Ecology and Environment, etc. Professor Chen obtained the Outstanding Research Award in 2015 and 2018, the Highly Cited Paper Award (Applied Energy, Elsevier) in 2015, the Outstanding Engineering Professor Award in 2017, the Highly Cited Review Article Award (Bioresource Technology) in 2019, and the Web of Science Highly Cited Researcher Award for 4 consecutive years (2016-19).
+He is the associate editor of the International Journal of Energy Research, and an editorial member of Applied Energy, Energies, BMC Energy, Energy, Ecology and Environment, etc. Professor Chen obtained the Outstanding Research Award in 2015 and 2018, the Highly Cited Paper Award (Applied Energy, Elsevier) in 2015, the Outstanding Engineering Professor Award in 2017, the Highly Cited Review Article Award (Bioresource Technology) in 2019, and the Web of Science Highly Cited Researcher Award for four consecutive years (2016-19).

 Academy/University/OrganizationNational Cheng Kung University